 Rhubarb Chutney is a blend of spices, fruit and vinegar.
-Serve rhubarb recipe with grilled meat, fish and poultry or with cheese.
+Serve this savory rhubarb recipe with grilled meat, fish and poultry or cheese.

 How to choose rhubarb

 The color of rhubarb stalks can vary from red to pink to light green.
 The color results from the presence of anthocyanins and varies according to both rhubarb variety and growing conditions.
 Hot-house rhubarb is usually pink, where field-grown is red.

 The color is not related to its suitability for cooking, though the more red, the richer in health promoting compounds.
 If you aren’t able to harvest your own, at the store look for stalks that are crisp and firm.

 How to store rhubarb

 Well-wrapped, rhubarb can be stored in the refrigerator for up to a week and it freezes beautifully.
 Wash and cut into the size you like to cook with.
 Store in an airtight container for months in the freezer.

 Rhubarb is a vegetable that we treat like a fruit.
 When you cook it, stick to the stalks and leave the big broad leaves behind.
 The leaves are toxic due to oxaliac acid.

 The other consistent thing about rhubarb is it’s flavor.
 It is tart.
 Not too good on it’s own, cooks use it to add tang to other foods.
 I love that it can be a sweet or savory ingredient.

 Rhubarb can be diced and added to muffins and breads, cooked into a jam, braised with chicken or meat stews, simmered into syrups or made into a chutney.
 Rhubarb may react with aluminum, so cook it in a nonaluminum pan, such as stainless steel.